 .npzextension will be appended to the filename if it is not already there.

 kwds (Keyword arguments, optional) – Arrays to save to the file.
-Arrays will be saved in the file with the keyword names.
+Each array will be saved to the output file with its corresponding keyword name.

 Save a single array to a binary file in NumPy format.